dentarg/auth0-blog/_posts/2018-02-20-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 Before you can use your new methods, you need to add routing support to your application.
 This allows you to separate the session creation route from the application's real point of access.
 In other words, you need to specify a different URL to which the authentication service (Auth0) will redirect your users.

-To do this, you need to provide another callback URL in your Auth0 Client configuration.
-So, [head to the Client page on the Auth0 management dashboard](https://manage.auth0.com/#/clients), choose your client again, and replace the value on the *Allowed Callback URLs* field to `http://localhost:3000/startSession`.
+To do this, you need to provide another callback URL in your Auth0 Application configuration.
+So, [head to the Applications page on the Auth0 management dashboard](https://manage.auth0.com/#/applications), choose your application again, and replace the value on the *Allowed Callback URLs* field to `http://localhost:3000/startSession`.

 With this configuration you are saying to Auth0 that the provided URL is a valid place to redirect your users to after the authentication process.
 This is a security measure to avoid unauthorized redirections.